 The VSM also supports the use of cross-functional teams.
 Companies, large enterprises especially, struggle to support or utilize cross-functional teams.
 Developers and IT resources will focus on one domain in the value chain.
 As work is released, it naturally gravitates to a single domain and one resource team.
 Urging team members away from their domain is difficult without a compelling reason.

 This creates disparate, siloed divisions in the organization.
 Collaboration and communication suffer between silos.
-Pockets of inefficiency, especially in the handoff of work, create waste.
 Using VSM and the value stream mapping, synergies between IT resources can be identified.
 Looking at the goal of increasing customer experience system-wide allows IT leaders to apply the most convenient team members and resources and the best positioned team members to deliver value.

 VSM links development, delivery, business, and testing teams through the business strategy.
 The cross-functional team is focused on delivering value to the customer.
 With the overall strategy and goals in place, the team stays in sync.
 Any change is reflected in the VSM priorities, ensuring coordination with the team.
-Connecting work to the overall business goals rather than the domain priorities gives reason for the existence of a cross-functional team.
 Through VSM, existing organizational silos are removed, and organizational efficiency increases.

 Stakeholder Investment and Value Stream Mapping